Professional Profile

 - Email: kklass@hobbsstraus.com

-Katie KIass is a citizen of the Wyandotte Nation and a partner in our Washington, D.C. office.
-Her practice is dedicated to advancing tribes’ exercise of their inherent sovereign authorities and ensuring the United States is held accountable for its trust, treaty, and statutory obligations.
+Katie KIass is a citizen of the Wyandotte Nation and a partner in our Washington DC office.
+Her practice is dedicated to advancing Tribal Nations’ exercise of their inherent sovereign authorities and ensuring the United States is held accountable for its trust, treaty, and statutory obligations.

 Katie has a robust government relations practice, advocating on behalf of our tribal clients before Congress and federal agencies.
-She was involved in securing an amendment to and oversight of the PL 477 program, which creates flexibility and reduces administrative burdens for tribes utilizing federal funding for employment, training, and related services.
-She also secured congressional appropriation provisions that strengthen protection of tribal cultural heritage items and cultural resources.
-She works closely with our tribal clients to prepare congressional testimony and engage with congressional offices, and she prepares tribal comments on federal actions and represents our tribal clients in interactions with multiple federal agencies.
+She worked alongside our clients to achieve enactment of the Safeguard Tribal Objects of Patrimony Act, legislation aimed at preventing the export and facilitating the international repatriation of tribal cultural heritage items.
+For this advocacy, she received the Native American Bar Association of DC’s Significant Contribution in Indian Law Award.
+She has also secured congressional appropriations that increase federal funding for prosecution of trafficking in sacred items and provide monies for tribally-led cultural resource studies.
+In addition, she has worked on behalf of our tribal clients to secure a 20-year administrative withdrawal of federal lands from new oil and gas development in the sacred landscape within the Greater Chaco Region as well as appropriation moratoriums that have provided temporary protections.
+Katie was also involved in securing an amendment to and oversight over the PL 477 program, which creates flexibility and reduces administrative burdens for Tribal Nations utilizing federal funding for employment, training, and related services.
+Katie works closely with our tribal clients to prepare congressional testimony and engage with congressional offices, and she prepares tribal comments on federal actions and represents our tribal clients in interactions with multiple federal agencies.

 Katie joined Hobbs Straus in 2014 and became a partner in 2019.
 She received her Juris Doctor in 2011 from the University of Arizona.
 While there, she gained a certification from the Indigenous Peoples Law and Policy Program, worked for the U.N.
 Special Rapporteur on the Rights of Indigenous Peoples, and participated in the Indigenous Peoples’ Law Clinic.

 Katie began her legal career in the Department of the Interior, Office of the Solicitor’s Honors Attorney Program.
 She rotated throughout the Solicitor’s Office before permanently joining the Division of Indian Affairs.
 While there, she specialized in gaming eligibility and federal recognition.
 She worked on the Michigan v.
-Bay Mills Indian Community Supreme Court litigation.
+Bay Mills Indian Community Supreme Court litigation upholding tribal sovereign immunity in the gaming context.

-Katie enjoys spending her free time with her husband, Kyle, and their daughter, Collette.
+Katie enjoys spending her free time with her husband, Kyle, and their daughters, Collette and Evelyn.
 She loves to travel, including home to Michigan to visit her family and to Oklahoma to spend time with her tribal community.
 She also enjoys hiking, reading, yoga, and dancing.
+Mentoring young attorneys is important to Katie, and she received the Native American Bar Association of DC’s Excellence in Mentoring Award.

 Professional Organizations